discountry/discountry.github.io/about/index.md

 order: 1
 ---

 As a Full Stack Engineer, I have successfully guided multiple products from inception to launch.
 I effectively lead teams, fostering an environment that enables everyone to perform at their best.
-Currently, my work primarily involves TypeScript, React, Next.js, and React Native.
+Currently, my work primarily involves **TypeScript**, **React**, **Next.js**, and **React Native**.
 I possess over five years of experience working both collaboratively and independently.

 ### Work Experience